 This module describes the main health information systems, methods of integration and management of such data for pharmacoepidemiology studies and evaluation of care pathways.

 Module 3: PHARMACOEPIDEMIOLOGY I

 Module 4: PHARMACOEPIDEMIOLOGY II

-Head Professor Francesco Barone Adesi – Polytechnic University of Marche
+Head Professor Francesco Barone Adesi -University of Eastern Piedmont

 The two modules focus on the main types of study design and statistical techniques commonly used in the field of pharmacoepidemiology.